Bhagavan147/Netflix-Data_Exploration_and_Visualization/README.md

 Duration | Total Duration - in minutes or number of seasons | listed_in | Genre |
 description | The summary description |

-**About Netflix**

-Netflix is one of the most popular media and video streaming platforms worldwide.
-With a library of over 10,000 movies and TV shows, it boasted over 222 million subscribers globally as of mid-2021.
-This dataset provides a comprehensive listing of all the movies and TV shows available on Netflix, along with details such as cast, directors, ratings, release year, duration, and more.

-### Objective
-The primary goal of analyzing this dataset is to uncover insights that can guide decisions on producing content and expanding the business in various regions.
-Additionally, the analysis focuses on identifying the top-performing shows and movies to help strategize revenue growth.

 ---